kaylasyahirahkhansa/brain/README.md

 # BRAIN CAN CHANGE

+## DISCLAIMER

+This is a personal synthesis by me.
+It reflects my own understanding and is not intended as a formal diagnosis, nor as a claim of objective truth.

+I am not interested in:

+- Defending it
+- Debating it
+- Proving it
+- Validating it

+It is not for approval.
+It is not for critique.
+It exists because my own personal view demanded to be written clearly, nothing more.

+**Assume 100% inaccuracy in the provided information, since they weren't peer reviewed.
+Assume as if you are reading this knowledge as a fiction**

 ## LET'S APPLY FIRST PRINCIPLES REASONING

 The world is very noisy.
 Everyone is shouting, "This is how it is!"
 But you can be quiet, and start with your own eyes.
 What do you see?